Flank/gcloud_cli/google-cloud-sdk/lib/tests/unit/calliope/testdata/markdown/gcloud_markdown_markdown-command.md

 *--filter*=_EXPRESSION_::

 Apply a Boolean filter _EXPRESSION_ to each resource item to be listed.
-If the expression evaluates True then that item is listed.
-For more details and examples of filter expressions run $ link:gcloud[gcloud] topic filters.
+If the expression evaluates `True`, then that item is listed.
+For more details and examples of filter expressions, run $ link:gcloud[gcloud] topic filters.
 This flag interacts with other flags that are applied in this order: *--flatten*, *--sort-by*, *--filter*, *--limit*.